Water Filtration System Installation: Types, Costs & Choosing the Right System

 • Multi-stage filtration setup with specific sequence

-• Wastewater drain line required (produces 3-4 gallons waste per gallon filtered)
+• Wastewater drain line required (modern systems waste 1 to 3 gallons per gallon filtered)

 • Under sink or whole house mounting options